teniokunlola/teniolaokunlola/README.md

 ## 🏗️ macOS-Specific Optimizations

-This project is optimized for macOS development with:
+This project is optimised for macOS development with:
 - Proper `.gitignore` files for macOS-specific files (`.DS_Store`, etc.)
 - Virtual environment with correct Unix structure
 - Homebrew-compatible Python and Node.js versions